Kotlin/KEEP/notes/0006-refinement-types.md

 As a result of discussions on the research presented in this document, it was decided to shelve the idea of refinement types for Kotlin.
-At the moment of writing, features described here are **not** expected to appear in Kotlin in any form due to low demand and limited usability.
+At the moment of writing, features described here are **not** expected to appear in Kotlin due to low demand and limited usability.
 Refer to [Final Decision](#final-decision) for more details.